Updated April 18, 2023

 - Dsniff: To capture SSH logins

-- SSLStrip – To remove secure layer over packets
+- SSLStrip: To remove the secure layer over packets

 If you thought this was it, wait.
 There is one more platform most of you may not even know of: And it’s my favorite Android.
 Let’s see what Android has in its store:

-- Zanti2 – Zanti is a commercial software, previously it was a paid app, but recently they have made it a freeware.
-It is extremely strong in case of MITMs and other attacks
+- Zanti2: Zanti is commercial software.
+Previously, it was a paid app, but recently they have made it freeware.
+It is extremely strong in the case of MITMs and other attacks.

-- Kali Linux – Yes.
-There is Kali Linux available for Android which is now known as NetHunter.
-The best part is, you can even ssh into your own home computer with that and then start the hacking without leaving any trace.
+- Kali Linux: Yes.
+Kali Linux is available for Android, now known as NetHunter.
+The best part is you can even ssh into your own home computer with that and then start the hacking without leaving any trace.

-So, next time you see anyone messing around your network, it’s not just a guy with a laptop you need to be doubtful of.
-Any person with a good android Cellphone like the Nexus or the One plus can hack into your network without even you knowing that.
+So, next time you see anyone messing around your network, it’s not just a guy with a laptop you must be doubtful of.
+Any person with a good Android Cellphone like the Nexus or the One Plus can hack into your network without even you knowing that.

-This is how the GUI of Kali on Nethunter looks like:
+This is what the GUI of Kali on Nethunter looks like:

 Image Source: kali.org

-The only way to stay secure in this parasite ridden world is to stay paranoid.
-It’s not just for MITM attack, but because it’s for everything.
-Following are a few steps that you can consider when accessing a public Wi-Fi to keep yourself secure:
+The only way to stay secure in this parasite-ridden world is to stay paranoid.
+It’s not just for Man in the Middle Attack, but because it’s for everything.
+Following are a few steps that you can consider when accessing public Wi-Fi to keep yourself secure:

-- Always use VPN when connecting to email Services
+- Always use a VPN when connecting to email Services.

-- Use a secure email with decent email security to detect malwares, eg: Google or Protonmail
+- Use a secure email with decent security to detect malware, e.g., Google or Protonmail.

-- If you yourself are a Public Wi-Fi owner, you should install an IDS i.e Intrusion Detection System to capture any type of non-normal activity
+- If you are a Public Wi-Fi owner, you should install an IDS, i.e. Intrusion Detection System, to capture any non-normal activity.

-- Check your credentials every now and then to see if any random activity has occurred, or if it has been accessed from some other location.
+- Check your credentials every now and then to see if any random activity has occurred or if it has been accessed from some other location.
 Change your passwords every month.
 And most importantly, don’t make them easier for people to crack.
 Most people keep passwords like 18two19Eight4.
-This password is extremely easy to crack, reason being this can just be a birth date i.e. 18th Feb 1984.
+This password is extremely easy to crack; the reason being this can just be a birth date, i.e. 18th Feb 1984.
 Passwords should be like ‘iY_lp#8*q9d’.
-Yup, this is how a decently secure password looks like.
+Yup, this is what a decently secure password looks like.
 I am not saying this is uncrackable.
-But, it will consume 10 times more the time it takes in the case of prior.
+But, it will consume 10 times more than the time it takes in the case of the prior.